 The C9 even trounced its closest competition, the Netgear Nighthax X6, on the wired performance front.

-The TP-Link Archer C9 router may look a little out of place when it’s shining its status light right in your face from a standing position, but that’s real easy to forget about once you see how this little box screams.
+The TP-Link Archer C9 router may look a little out of place when it’s shining its status light right in your face from a standing position, but that’s really easy to forget about once you see how this little box screams.

 We’ve tested a lot of wireless routers here at Gadget Review.
 Some of the highest-end routers on shelves today have rolled through these doors, and almost all were able to post results that pushed our diagnostic laptop to its limits.
 The difference with the C9 is that none of those routers ever dipped below the $200 mark, let alone a measly $119.95.

 The vertical design could use a re-work and there’s nothing eye-popping about the software.
-But for the amount you pay and the performance you get, the Archer C9 is unequivically the best router for your buck in 2016.
+But for the amount you pay and the performance you get, the Archer C9 is unequivocally the best router for your buck in 2016.